On the parameterized complexity of computing tree-partitions

 Each edge $uv$ of $G$ is subdivided $d_T(u,v)$ times, which is the distance between the nodes containing $u$ and $v$ respectively in their bag (recall that the bags form a near partition).
 We then add the vertices of the subdivided edge in the bags on the path in the decomposition between the bags containing their endpoints.
 This is sufficient to make the decomposition a tree-partition $T'$ of a subdivision of $G$.

 We now argue that $T'$ has a width of $O(k^2)$.
 A bag $Y_t$ of $T'$ contains at most: \begin{itemize} \item $k$ initial vertices \item $\max(2,k)$ vertices from subdivisions of edges in $\cut(e(t))$ accounting for edges going from a child of $t$ to an ancestor of $t$ \item $k^2/2$ vertices from edges that are between bold children of $t$.
 For $u,v$ children of $T$, there are only edges between $T_u$ and $T_v$ if both are bold.
+There are at most $k$ bold children in a tree-cut decomposition.
 There are also at most $k$ such edges incident to $T_u$ for any child $u$ of $T$, and we may divide by 2 since each edge will be counted twice this way.
 We stress that thin children do not contribute because the tree-cut decomposition is nice. \end{itemize}

-Hence, $\underline{\tpw}(G) \leq 2 + k(k+2)/2 + k = O(\tcw(G)^2)$ \end{proof}
+Hence, $\underline{\tpw}(G) \leq k + (k+2) + k^2/2 = O(\tcw(G)^2)$ \end{proof}

 Next, we consider the parameters $\tpw$ and $\overline{\tpw}$.

 \begin{lemma} $\tpw \leq \overline{\tpw} \leq \tpw(\tpw+1)$ \end{lemma}

 \begin{proof} The lower bound is immediate.
 We prove the upper bound.